jinlee/418-final/index.md

 The first restriction of web workers is that to spawn them, you don't pass in a function pointer like you do with `pthread_create`.
 Instead, they need to be directed to an entire javascript file which they run.
-This meant that doing multithreading by using just web workers leads to a separate javascript file for each operation being carried out by a thread.
+This means that multithreading with just web workers leads to a separate javascript file for each operation being carried out by a thread.

 Related to the first restriction, web workers execute in a logically separate